src-d/gitbase/docs/using-gitbase/optimize-queries.md

 Even though in each release performance improvements are included to make gitbase faster, there are some queries that might take too long.
 By rewriting them in some ways, you can squeeze that extra performance you need by taking advantage of some optimisations that are already in place.

-There are two ways to optimize a gitbase query:
+There are three ways to optimize a gitbase query:
 - Create an index for some parts.
 - Making sure the joined tables are squashed.
 - Making sure not squashed joins are performed in memory.